Owllyy/snow_crash/level01/Ressources/writeup.md

 I used JohnTheRipper to decrypt the password find in the file :
     echo "42hDRfypTqqnw" > pass && john pass

-It give us abcdefg and im able to connect to user flag01
+It give us "abcdefg" and im able to connect to user flag01